 Why this works: Paying more than the minimum helps reduce the principal balance on your credit cards faster.

 How to start: Schedule the extra payment before the due date in the current billing cycle.
+Make sure your extra payment is going toward the principal amount.
 It can also be added to the monthly minimum payment.